CprimeLearningLabs/terraform-aws-intro/labs/lab-4.7-Functions/lab4.7-functions.md

   }
 ```

-Add two more variables to variables.tf:
+Add two more variables to `variables.tf`:

 * **node_count** of type number with default as null